jthaden/trumpeter-db/README.md

      replies: 20,
 )
 ```
-User information documents are embedded within each trumpet document, containing only necessary info about the author of the trumpet.
-If
+User information documents are referenced within each trumpet document, containing only necessary info about the author of the trumpet.
-the trumpet is a reply trumpet (was submitted as a reply to another trumpet), the reply_trumpet_id field serves as a reference to the
+If the trumpet is a reply trumpet (was submitted as a reply to another trumpet), the reply_trumpet_id field serves as a reference to the
 trumpet document that is being replied to.
 Otherwise, this field is null.
 Only trumpets that are not replies are queried in the main
 feed.